 No one drug will work for everyone.
-Medicines your doctor may have you try include:
+Some medicines are prescribed specifically for IBS with diarrhea (IBS-D) or IBS with constipation (IBS-C).
+Medicines your provider may have you try include:

 - Antispasmodic medicines that you take before eating to control colon muscle spasms and abdominal cramping

-- Laxatives, such as lubiprostone, bisacodyl , and other ones bought without a prescription
+- Laxatives, such as lubiprostone, linaclotide, plecanatide, bisacodyl, and other ones bought without a prescription for IBS-C

 - Antidepressants to help relieve pain or discomfort

 - Rifaximin, an antibiotic that is not absorbed from your intestines

 It is very important to follow your provider's instructions when using medicines for IBS.
 Taking different medicines or not taking medicines the way you have been advised can lead to more problems.

 Stress may cause your intestines to be more sensitive and contract more.
 Many things can cause stress, including: